 how i work with trauma

-Trauma is a white silky thread that gets passed down, together with its medicine, from generation to generation.
-It wraps us in its own understanding of love, trust, and care.
-With trauma, we learn how to exist in another dimension, untouched by the cold hard experience of hitting the ground.
-It shows us how to keep ourselves safe even in unimaginable situations.
+Imagine trauma as a white silky thread that gets passed down, together with its medicine, from generation to generation.
+It wraps us in its very own understanding of love, trust, and care.
+Through trauma, we learn how to exist in another dimension, untouched by the cold hard experience of hitting the ground.
+It shows us how to keep ourselves safe in unimaginable situations.
 Trauma spells out reality for us when we are tired and scared to try another time.

-In time, and often long after the original disruption, trauma keeps us hidden within and from our own life.
-Trauma keeps us away from the people we love most.
-We continue to follow the path of least inner charge, at the cost of fully manifesting who we are in this life time.
-We keep walking the same serpentine across what used to be a mine field, what is now a recovering meadow, and it looks just as dangerous.
+In time, and often long after the original disruption, trauma will keep us hidden within and from our own life.
+Trauma keeps us at a distance from the people we love.
+We continue to follow the path of least inner charge, at the cost of fully becoming who we are in this life time.
+We keep walking a loopy serpentine across what used to be a mine field, what is now a recovering meadow, and it looks just as dangerous.
 Trauma rattles the core of our reason for being, until we become ghostly drifters in a world bursting with beauty and significance.

 Trauma integration is a process that involves several steps: